mkprabhu/socketdaddy/kafka/purge-data-from-topic/README.md

 ---

 ## Important to note
-The scripts will remove any retention config applied on the topic.
+**The scripts will remove any retention config applied on the topic**.
 If you have any retention configured on your topic specifically, you may need to apply the retention config again using:
 ```
 $KAFKA_BIN_DIR/kafka-configs.sh --bootstrap-server $BOOTSTRAP_SERVER --entity-type topics --entity-name $TOPIC_NAME --alter --add-config retention.ms=<YOUR_RETENTION_MS>
 ```